 Elephant Seal Overlook

 Point Reyes National Seashore is a peninsula, so there is no shortage of fantastic beaches to explore on both sides.
-Even when the weather is not agreeable, it can still be fun just to go out and see the large waves crashing on the shore.
-Check out some of the best below.
+Even when the weather is not agreeable, it can still be fun just to go out and see the massive waves crashing on the shore.
+Check out some of the best beaches below.

 Drake’s Beach is my favorite of the beaches in the park.
 It feels remote when you walk out from the parking lot and onto the sand that is littered with branches and other debris.
 Plus, this beach frequently has elephant seals on it, which makes it an excellent way to see these animals up close (not more than 25 feet though, they move faster then they look like they do).